zfcsoftware/imap-reader/README.md

 # imap-reader

--   Returns the header, mail and html information of all messages in the mailbox of the mail you give imap information in array type.
+This library provides the following features

+- It allows you to get the header, sender, field, html, date information of all incoming mails belonging to that mail with a mail information.
+- It searches for a link that meets the conditions you want in incoming mails for a mail information.
+If it finds the link, it returns the full link to you.
+- Searches for a confirmation code that meets the conditions you want in incoming mails for an incoming mail information

 # Usage